 - Customer focus – Many distributors choose to launch their new eCommerce website to only a select group of strategic customer accounts.
 In this case, you may want to enrich the subset of items that are most applicable to those customers.
 By focusing on the items that those accounts are most likely to purchase, you’ll instantly increase the value of your eCommerce site and improve your chance of customer adoption.
 Conversely, you may want to focus on a subset of smaller accounts that you want to push toward online ordering because you don’t want your sales reps spending much time on these lower volume customer orders.

 - Defend your turf – If you have product that is easier to pick, pack, and ship than other items, there’s a good chance you have higher competition from other online businesses.
 Do you have items that people are more likely to search for on Google than your eCommerce site?
-By enriching product content for those specific items, you increase the chances that searchers will land on your Take a hard look at your inventory and decide if there are items that are more conducive to online purchasing, like lower margin items or product that is small enough to ship at low cost.
+By enriching product content for those specific items, you increase the chances that searchers will land on your site.
+Take a hard look at your inventory and decide if there are items that are more conducive to online purchasing, like lower margin items or product that is small enough to ship at low cost.
 Target content enrichment for those high competition items before you address your larger catalog of SKUs.

 “Great product content is critical, so I’d say Unilog’s content services are a must.
 We needed to build better product content in our ERP, but it was something we knew we would never be able to do on our own and, even if we tried, it would probably take ten times as long.
 Unilog built robust content for our products which really helps us compete in the age of Amazon.”